isomerpages/ogp-pioneerpri/index.md

       subtitle: ✨ Exciting News! ✨
       id: infopic
       description: Dear Parents,  We are excited to share Pioneer Highlights for Semester 1 with you.
-Click Here to access our newsletter!
-      button: Click here to access
+      button: Click here to access!
       url: https://heyzine.com/flip-book/84adb79c0d.html
-      image: /images/Sem1_2025.jpg
+      image: /images/Sem1_2025__60_.jpg
       alt: soar
   - infopic:
       title: Registration of interest for P2 and P3 vacancies has closed.